orion-project/procyon/README.md

 make
 ```

-On macOS we have to set lower target os version than it actually is to avoid a lot of linker warnings when linking lib to application (solution is from [here](https://stackoverflow.com/questions/43216273/object-file-was-built-for-newer-osx-version-than-being-linked)):
+On macOS, we have to set a lower target os version than it is to avoid many linker warnings when linking lib to the application (the solution is from [StackOverflow](https://stackoverflow.com/questions/43216273/object-file-was-built-for-newer-osx-version-than-being-linked)):

 > object file ... was built for newer OSX version (10.12) than being linked (10.10)